Anytime-valid, Bayes-assisted, Prediction-Powered Inference

 also achieves the desired coverage, i.e. $\Pr(\theta^\star\in \calC_{\alpha,n}^\pp)\geq 1-\alpha$.
-The construction of $\calC^g_{\alpha,\theta,n}$ naturally relies on estimating $g_\theta$, for which PPI defines an estimator that leverages both the unlabelled data and the prediction rule $f$.
+Constructing $\calC^g_{\alpha,\theta,n}$ naturally relies on estimating $g_\theta$, for which PPI defines an estimator that leverages both the unlabelled data and the prediction rule $f$.
 The resulting method outperforms standard CI procedures based on the labelled data alone when $f$ is sufficiently accurate and $N_n \gg n$.
-Intuitively, this is due to the fact that, in this case, $\Delta_\theta$ is close to zero, while $m_\theta$ can be estimated with low variance from the unlabelled data.
+Intuitively, this is because, in this case, $\Delta_\theta$ is close to zero, while $m_\theta$ can be estimated with low variance from the unlabelled data.

-Crucially, coverage of the PPI CI \eqref{eq:ppconfidenceinterval} is guaranteed only at a fixed time, i.e.~for a labelled sample size $n$ fixed in advance.
-This is undesirable in many practical settings -- such as online learning, real-time monitoring, or sequential decision-making -- where it is essential to continuously draw conclusions as new data arrives.
+Crucially, coverage of the PPI CI \eqref{eq:ppconfidenceinterval} is guaranteed only at a fixed time, i.e., for a labelled sample size $n$ fixed in advance.
+This is undesirable in many practical settings -- such as online learning, real-time monitoring, or sequential decision-making -- where it is essential to continuously draw conclusions as new data arrive.
 In this work, we address this by proposing an \textit{anytime-valid} extension of the PPI CI \eqref{eq:ppconfidenceinterval}.
-That is, we define a confidence sequence $(\calC_{\alpha,n}^\avpp)_{n\geq 1}$, satisfying the stronger coverage guarantee
+That is, we define a confidence sequence $(\calC_{\alpha,n}^\avpp)_{n\geq 1}$, satisfying asymptotically the stronger coverage guarantee